Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Data Detection at Communication Receiver

 \section{Data Detection at Communication Receiver}

 In the \gls{ISAC} scenario under consideration, the single-antenna communication receiver processes the pilot frame to obtain the estimate $\hat{\textbf{H}}_{\text{DD}}$.
 It then uses this estimate to equalize incoming data frames within the channel coherence time.
 The transmitter is assumed to send \gls{iid} information symbols.
-Therefore, $\mathbf{C}_x=\mathbb{E}\big[\mathbf{x}\mathbf{x}^{\mathsf{H}}\big]=E_s\mathbf{I}_{MN}$, where $E_s$ is the average energy per symbol.
+Therefore, $\mathbf{C}_{\text{x}}=\mathbb{E}\big[\mathbf{x}\mathbf{x}^{\mathsf{H}}\big]=E_s\mathbf{I}_{MN}$, where $E_s$ is the average energy per symbol.
 Since each symbol encodes $\log_2(Q)$ bits, the average energy per bit is given by $E_b=E_s/\log_2(Q)$.
 The data signal-to-noise ratio is defined as the ratio between the average signal power and the average noise power

-Equivalently, $\text{SNR}_d=\text{tr}(\mathbf{C}_x)/\text{tr}(\mathbf{C}_w)=E_s/\sigma^2$, leading to a noise variance of $\sigma^2=N_0$.
+Equivalently, $\text{SNR}_d=\text{tr}(\mathbf{C}_{\text{x}})/\text{tr}(\mathbf{C}_{\text{w}})=E_s/\sigma^2$, leading to a noise variance of $\sigma^2=N_0$.

-In this section, a novel equalization methodology is developed by leveraging the unitary property of $\mathbf{T}_i$.
-The section is structured as follows: first, the \gls{LMMSE} equalization method is reviewed and considered as the benchmark; then, the proposed \gls{IMFC} algorithm is introduced and analyzed.
+In this section, a low-complexity version of the Landweber method \cite{CharlesByrne_2004,Almahdawi2022} that exploits the sparsity of $\mathbf{Q}(a)$ is presented for \gls{OTFS} detection.
+In particular, a path-wise version of the Landweber method, named \gls{IMFC}, is developed to reduce complexity.
+The section is structured as follows: first, the \gls{LMMSE} equalization method is reviewed and considered as the benchmark; then, Landweber method is presented and the proposed \gls{IMFC} algorithm is introduced and analyzed.